linera-io/linera-protocol/examples/crowd-funding/README.md

            --required-application-ids $APP_ID_0 \
            --json-argument '{ "owner": "User:'$OWNER_0'", "deadline": 4102473600000000, "target": "100." }' \
            --json-parameters '"'"$APP_ID_0"'"')

+# Wait for it to fully complete
+sleep 5
 ```

 ## Interacting with the campaign